 Once your baby is born, you definitely don’t just hand he/she over to anyone without asking A LOT of questions first.
 So, why would you do that with your business?

-Your business is your baby and it is going to take a lot of love and care to grow – including a well built and managed website.
-That is why you should ask these three questions before hiring a web developer.Your business is your baby and it is going to take a lot of love and care to grow - including a well built and managed website.
+Here are the three essential questions you must ask before hiring a new web developer.Your business is your baby and it is going to take a lot of love and care to grow - including a well built and managed website.
 That is why you should ask questions before hiring a web developer.
 Click To Tweet

 Will you protect my data?